yuliiiah/writing-samples/architecture.md

 AdHoc stores each tenant's data separately to achieve better security, scalability, and customization:

-- **Security**: Prevent cross-tenant data leaks, ensuring the highest security for your client and user data.
+- **Security**: Prevent cross-tenant data leaks and provide granular user access, ensuring the highest security for your client and user data.
-- **Scalability**: Offer as much storage and processing capacity as your agency requires without affecting other tenants.
+- **Scalability**: Offer as much storage and processing capacity as your agency or client requires without affecting other tenants.
 - **Customization**: Tailor data schemas to address your agency's specific requirements.

 The following diagram illustrates our approach to storing tenant data in dedicated databases.

 ![A diagram that illustrates AdHoc's approach to storing tenant data in dedicated databases.](./images/architecture/adhoc-data-storage.svg)

 > **Note:** We are open to adapting our data storage approaches to your needs.
-For instance, if you want to implement multiple client-based tenants, we can either set up dedicated databases for each tenant or a single database that stores all agency data.
+For instance, if you want to implement multiple client-based tenants, we can either set up dedicated databases for each client tenant or a single database that stores all agency data.
 [Get in touch with our sales representatives](https://dummy-link.com) to learn more.

 ## User governance

 AdHoc has a built-in authorization and access management module, AdHoc Authz, which offers control over user access to different features and data within tenants.
-To learn more about this module, [refer to the AdHoc Authz docs](https://dummy-link.com).

 Depending on the AdHoc Authz configuration, your users can have access to a single agency tenant or the primary agency tenant and multiple client tenants.
 This approach to user governance ensures that agencies with client-based tenants can have employees working on several projects at a time.